ZahidHasan/zahidhasan.github.io/_posts/2024-02-05-paint-your-terminal-a-colorful-guide-to-windows-terminal-customization.md

 ```ps
 	new-item -type file -path $profile -force
 ```
-2. Add the following to the end of your PowerShell profile file to set the paradox theme.
+2. Add the following to the end of your PowerShell profile file using notepad to set the paradox theme.
 (Replace paradox with the theme of your choice.)
 ```ps
 oh-my-posh init pwsh --config "$env:POSH_THEMES_PATH\paradox.omp.json" | Invoke-Expression
 ```